just214/typescript-playground-plugin-svelte/README.md

   export let modelChangedDebounce;
   export let willUnmount;
   export let didUnmount;

+  // auto-subscribe
+  const { sandbox } = $modelChanged;
 </script>
 ```

 ### `didMount`, `willUnmount`, and `didUnmount`

-Provides the **container** element and **sandbox** object provided by the respectivelifecycle method.
-(Runs only once)
+Runs once, Returns `{container, sandbox}`

 - `container`

   This is the root container element that your Svelte app is mounted to.
-You can use it to apply styles.

 - `sandbox`